Football in Senegal

-The sport of football is the most popular sport in Senegal.
-Approximately 60% of the people in Senegal are interested in football.
+The sport of football is currently the most popular sport in Senegal.
+Approximately 60% of the population in Senegal are interested in football.

 In the country of Senegal, football is run by the Senegalese Football Federation.
 The association administers the national football team, as well as the Premier League.
 Some of the most notable players from the country include Roger Mendy, Jules Bocandé, Tony Sylva, Henri Camara, El Hadji Diouf, Sadio Mané and Kalidou Koulibaly.

 League system

 The Senegalese league system is divided into two leagues: Ligue 1 to Ligue 2, equivalent to the leagues in France and has been professional since 2007.
 The lower three are divided into National 1 and 2 which are amateur levels.
 Senegal also feature cup competitions, a major cup being the Senegal FA Cup, which was founded in the 1980s.
 Another cup is the Senegalese Super Cup, which was known as the National Assembly Cup, created in 1979, the League Cup created in 2009 and the Champion's Trophy created in 2014.